sardana-org/sardana-followup/20180913/MINUTES.md

 - Sardana Documentation Camp Summary (slides from Zbigniew):
   - Sardana Training materials
   - Outdated documentation was mixed with the up to date cumentation
-  - How to install Sardana and its dependencies on Windows is not ear
+  - How to install Sardana and its dependencies on Windows is not clear
   - How to integrate real hardware with Sardana?
 Simple comendations.
 TODO.
 - Brainstorming on how to improve and organize work
   - Move to 4th of Oct.